 Transmission Facilities.
 As part of the WSEC #4 construction budget, a 124-mile 345 kV transmission line was constructed from the Walter Scott plant site to a substation in the Des Moines area.
-The WSEC #4 Participants also paid to construct a 10-mile 161 kV line across the Missouri River along with required substation upgrades, to interconnect with Omaha Public Power District's ("OPPD") transmission system.
+The WSEC #4 Participants also paid to construct a 10-mile 161 kV line across the Missouri River, along with required substation upgrades, to interconnect with Omaha Public Power District's ("OPPD") transmission system.
 Upgrades at NPPD's Cooper Nuclear Station 345 kV substation, completed as part of WSEC #4, increased the Missouri-Iowa-Nebraska Transmission ("MINT") Project line capacity by an additional 195 MW (see discussion in Transmission, Distribution and Interconnection).

 Water Supply.
 Unlike other generating units on the site which use the Missouri River for their water supply, WSEC #4 utilizes ground water for its primary source of plant water.
-Six high capacity wells have been drilled on MEC property surrounding the plant.
-Five of the wells can supply WSEC #4 peak load conditions with the sixth well providing emergency capacity.
-WSEC #4 utilizes a cooling tower, as opposed to using river water, as its primary cooling system, further reducing water consumption.
+Seven high capacity wells have been drilled on MEC property surrounding the plant.
+Five of the wells can supply WSEC #4 peak load conditions with the other two wells providing emergency capacity.
+WSEC #4 utilizes a cooling tower, as opposed to using a once through process as its primary cooling system, further reducing water consumption.

 Fuel Supply.
-The WSEC #4 site can be served by dual rail carriers (BNSF and Union Pacific Railroad Company ("UP")).
+The WSEC #4 site can be served by two rail carriers (BNSF and Union Pacific Railroad Company ("UP")).
 WSEC #4, along with the other coal-fired generating stations operated by MEC, is fueled by low-sulfur western coal from the Powder River Basin.
 MEC's coal supply portfolio includes multiple suppliers and mines under short-term and multi-year agreements of varying quantities.
-MEC's coal supply portfolio has nearly 100 percent of its 2015 requirements under fixed-price contracts.
+MEC's coal supply portfolio has nearly 100 percent of its 2016 requirements under fixed-price contracts.
 MEC regularly monitors the western coal market, looking for opportunities to enhance its coal supply portfolio.

-Local Resources.
+Local Resources

 General.
-LES owns five simple cycle combustion turbines, which are referred to as the J Street Station, the Rokeby Station Unit 1, Unit 2 and Unit 3 and Terry Bundy Generating Station Unit 4.
-Terry Bundy Generating Station also includes a 2 on 1 (2 combustion turbines and 1 steam unit) combined cycle unit where the two combustion turbines can also be operated in simple-cycle.
-Additionally LES owns two wind turbines, referred to as the Salt Valley Wind Plant Unit 1 and Unit 2 and a three unit landfill-gas-to-energy generation facility located at the Terry Bundy Generating Station site.
-Although the local resources will provide approximately 43% of LES' nameplate generating resource capacity, it is anticipated that they will be used primarily for peaking or intermediate service and only provide approximately 3.4% of LES' energy requirements in 2015.
-The historical operation of LES' local generation resources is shown in the following table.
+LES owns five simple cycle combustion turbines, which are referred to as the J Street Station, the Rokeby Station Unit 1, Unit 2 and Unit 3 and TBGS Unit 4.
+TBGS also includes a 2 on 1 (2 combustion turbines and 1 steam unit) combined cycle unit where the two combustion turbines can also be operated in simple-cycle.
+Additionally, LES owns two wind turbines, referred to as the Salt Valley Wind Plant Unit 1 and Unit 2 and a three unit landfill-gas-to-energy generation facility located at the TBGS site.
+Although the local resources will provide approximately 33% of LES' nameplate generating resource capacity, it is anticipated that they will be used primarily for peaking or intermediate service and produce a quantity of energy that is equivalent to approximately 3% of LES' retail customer energy requirements in 2016.
+The historical operation for years ended December 31, 2012 - 2015 of LES' local generation resources is shown in the following table.

-LES LOCAL RESOURCES
+LES' LOCAL RESOURCES(1)

-2011 2012 2013 2014
+2012 2013 2014 2015

-Net Capability (MW) 437 437 457 457
+Net Capability (MW) 437 457 451 451

-Net Generation (MWh) 101,284 164,990 98,835 124,499
+Net Generation (MWh) 164,990 98,835 98,418 107,677

-Capacity Factor (%) 2.65 4.31 2.47 3.11
+Capacity Factor (%) 4.31 2.47 2.49 2.73

-Energy Cost (\$) 4,888,898 5,637,306 4,376,316 6,547,640

-Energy Rate (\$/MWh) 48.27 36.17 44.28 52.59